-These emissions are derived from the estimated overall emission contribution from operating limits.
+Compliance with these hourly emission limits shall be based on the proper operation and maintenance of the emergency diesel engine gen-sets or by testing, if required.
+These annual emissions are derived from the estimated overall emission contribution from operating limits.
 Exceedance of the operating limits may be considered credible evidence of the exceedance of emission limits.
-Compliance with the annual emission limits may be determined as stated in Conditions 1, 10, and 11.
-(9VAC5-80-1180)
+Compliance with the annual emission limits may be determined as stated in Conditions 1, 7, and 10.
+(9VAC5-80-1180 and 9VAC5-50-260)

-13. Visible Emission Limit - Visible emissions from each emergency diesel engine gen-set (Ref.
+11. Visible Emission Limit - Visible emissions from each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 35) exhaust shall not exceed 5% opacity except during one (1) sixminute period in any one-hour in which visible emissions shall not exceed 10% opacity as determined by EPA Method 9 (reference 40 CFR 60, Appendix A).
+EG1 through EG26) exhaust shall not exceed 5% opacity except during one (1) six-minute period in any one-hour in which visible emissions shall not exceed 10% opacity as determined by EPA Method 9 (reference 40 CFR 60, Appendix A).
 This condition applies at all times except during startup, shutdown and malfunction.